aredondo/check_passenger/README.md

 **check\_passenger** is intended to be executed in the same machine or machines where Passenger is running.
 It will call `passenger-status` and gather all data from its output.

 Typically, the Nagios service will be running in a separate machine from those being monitored.
-Remote execution of `check_passenger` is then usually achieved with Nagios Remote Plugin Executor (NRPE), or MK's Remote Plugin Executor (MRPE).
+Remote execution of **check\_passenger** is then usually achieved with Nagios Remote Plugin Executor (NRPE), or MK's Remote Plugin Executor (MRPE).

-`check_passenger` reads all necessary settings from the command-line when it's run, and does not take configuration from a file.
-It supports three working modes depending on the aspect being monitored, which are called with an argument as:
+**check\_passenger** reads all necessary settings from the command-line when it's run, and does not take configuration from a file.
+It supports several working modes, one for each aspect that can be monitored, which are called with an argument as:

     # check_passenger <mode>

-Where the `<mode>` argument can be on of the following:
+Where the `<mode>` argument can be one of the following:

 * `processes`: These are the Passenger processes that are currently running, associated to applications.
 * `live_processes`: Of all the running processes, how many are actually being used.
 See the section [Passenger Live Processes](#passenger-live-processes) below.
 * `memory`: Memory occupied by the Passenger processes that are running.
-* `request_count`: These are the Passenger requests that are currently in ALL queues.
+* `requests`: Number of requests that are waiting in application queues.
 See the section [Passenger Request Queues](#passenger-request-queues) below.

-In addition, **check\_passenger** can be called with the following options:
+* `top_level_requests`: Number of requests waiting in the top-level queue.
+See the section [Passenger Request Queues](#passenger-request-queues) below.

+When checking for `processes`, `live_processes`, `memory`, or `requests`—that is, any check type except for `top_level_requests`—, the following options can be provided to filter data by application, or to get separate counters for each running application:

 * `-n, --app-name`: Limit check to application with *APP_NAME*—see the section [Global or Per-Application Reporting](#global-or-per-application-reporting) below.
+* `-a, --include-all`: Apart from reporting on a global counter, add data for the same counter for each running Passenger application—see the section [Global or Per-Application Reporting](#global-or-per-application-reporting) below.

+These two options are mutually exclusive.

+In addition, **check\_passenger** can be called with the following options for any check type:

 * `-C, --cache`: Cache parsed output of `passenger-status`—see the section [Data Caching](#data-caching) below.
 * `-D, --debug`: Let exception raise to the command-line, and keep the output of `passenger-status` in a file for debugging purposes.
 * `-d, --dump`: Keep the output of `passenger-status` in a file for debugging purposes.
-* `-a, --include-all`: Apart from reporting on a global counter, add data for the same counter for each running Passenger application—see the section [Global or Per-Application Reporting](#global-or-per-application-reporting) below.
 * `-p, --passenger-status-path`: Full path to the `passenger-status` command—most of the time not needed.

 To raise warnings and alerts, use the `-w, --warn`, and `-c, --crit` options.
 Ranges can be provided as described in the [Nagios Plugin Development Guidelines](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT).
 Note that memory is measured in megabytes.